rixx/2018.djangocon.eu/conduct.md

 If you feel unsafe reporting in person, you may choose someone to represent you.
 In this case, we'd need their contact information, but we'd ask you to make clear that this person represents you.

-We follow specific guidelines when handling a report, which we will publish closer to the conference.
-This helps us to handle incidents professionally.
+When handling a report, we follow <a href=“/conduct-response”>specific guidelines</a>.

 ### Emergencies